isomerpages/alps-corp/_strategic-procurement/Process Guidelines.md

 </section>

 If you are unfamiliar with **[SAP Business Network](https://supplier.ariba.com/)** , you may want to download and view our **[eProcurement Supplier User Guide](https://for.sg/alps-eprocurement-supplier-user-guide)** and **[Contract eSignature Guide](/files/Sourcing%20Events/contract_esignature_guide_v1_2.pdf)**.

-Next, do check out the contract templates in use at ALPS, NHG, and NUHS.